vgorbic1/Tutorials/JavaScript/spread operator.md

 ## Spread Operator
-Spreads an array or object into parameters to be used in functions
+Spreads an array or object into variables
 ### Object Spread Operator
 ```js
 const animals = {